agooddaytowork/tcbhomework/README.md

 ## Further developments

 - Add more unit tests
+- Add caching for calculated result.
+At the moment the query API need to calculate on every request
 - Add benchmark, refactor if required
 - Add Flag to configure the maximum length of input poolValues.
 It is fixed to 1M points at the moment.
+- Add util scripts for build, test and deploys